calumryan/frontend/src/docs/index.md

 ---
 hidden: true
-title: Bits, the front-end component library for 24 ways
+title: IndieWeb components, a front-end component library and styleguide including common Microformat data formats
 ---
-You are viewing the front-end component library for 24 ways.
+You are viewing the front-end component library for intended as a guide anyone following the principles of the [IndieWeb](https://indieweb.org) community.
 It is powered by [Fractal](http://fractal.build), a tool that enables the rapid development of components, templates and pages.

 ### Component categories